Henry Howard, 18th Earl of Suffolk: Political career

-At the 1859 general election he was elected unopposed as the Member of Parliament (MP) for the Borough of Malmesbury in Wiltshire.
+At the 1859 general election, Howard was elected unopposed as the Member of Parliament (MP) for the Borough of Malmesbury in Wiltshire, a seat his father held 1832–41.
 He was re-elected in 1865 in a two-way contest, but was defeated at the 1868 general election.
-In 1876 he succeeded his father as Earl of Suffolk and entered the House of Lords.
+In 1876, he succeeded his father in the united earldoms of Suffolk and Berkshire and entered the House of Lords.
 He was also a member of Wiltshire County Council from 1889.